badaix/snapcast/doc/build.md

     $ BUILDROOT_VERSION=2016.11.2
     $ git clone --branch $BUILDROOT_VERSION --depth=1 git://git.buildroot.net/buildroot

-The `<snapcast dir>/buildroot` is currently setup as an external Buildroot folder following the [recommended structure](https://buildroot.org/downloads/manual/manual.html#customize-dir-structure).
+The `<snapcast dir>/buildroot` is currently set up as an external Buildroot folder following the [recommended structure](https://buildroot.org/downloads/manual/manual.html#customize-dir-structure).
 As of [Buildroot 2016.11](https://git.buildroot.net/buildroot/tag/?h=2016.11) you may specify multiple BR2_EXTERNAL trees.
 If you are using a version of Buildroot prior to this, then you will need to manually merge `<snapcast dir>/buildroot` with your existing Buildroot external tree.

 Now configure buildroot with the [required packages](/buildroot/configs/snapcast_defconfig) (you can also manually add them to your project's existing defconfig):